Decline in newspaper advertising weighs on Gannett results

-A decline in newspaper advertising dragged down Gannett Co's second-quarter results, underscoring the company's need for new revenue streams.
+A decline in newspaper advertising dragged down Gannett Co's (GCI.N) second-quarter results, underscoring the company's need to branch out and find new revenue streams.

-Higher broadcast, digital and subscription revenue could not offset newspaper advertising declines, which kept total revenue flat at $1.3 billion, below analysts' average forecast of $1.33 billion, according to Thomson Reuters I/B/E/S.
+Higher broadcast, digital and subscription revenue could not offset newspaper advertising declines, which kept total revenue flat at $1.3 billion (845 million pounds), below analysts' average forecast of $1.33 billion, according to Thomson Reuters I/B/E/S.

 "Everything was disappointing and not as expected," said Edward Atorino, an analyst with Benchmark Co.

-Shares of Gannett, the publisher of USA Today and 81 other newspapers in the United States, were down 1.4 percent to $25.98 in late-morning trading.

-Gannett, the largest U.S. newspaper chain, is pushing heavily into broadcasting in an effort to boost revenue and margins - a trend that is in vogue with print publishers.

-Last month the company said it would nearly double its broadcasting holdings by acquiring Belo Corp for $1.5 billion.
-And Tribune Co, publisher of the Los Angeles Times and Chicago Tribune, is buying 19 television stations from Local TV Holdings LLC for $2.73 billion.
+Gannett, the largest U.S. newspaper chain, is pushing heavily into broadcasting in an effort to boost revenue.
+Last month it said it would nearly double its broadcasting holdings by acquiring Belo Corp BLC.N for $1.5 billion.

+Currently, broadcast revenue represents less than 20 percent of Gannett's total revenue.

 Even its efforts to roll out digital subscriptions across its U.S. newspapers could not offset the advertising declines.